NHS-South-Central-and-West/style-guide/CODE_OF_CONDUCT.md

 ## Our Commitment

-We are committed to creating a welcoming and inclusive environment for everyone contributing to the Data & Analytics Style Guide.
+We are committed to creating a welcoming and inclusive environment for everyone contributing to the NHS South, Central, and West Style Guide.
 We value diversity of thought, constructive collaboration, and mutual respect.

 All participants — contributors, reviewers, and maintainers — are expected to behave in a professional and respectful manner in all project spaces, including GitHub discussions, issues, and pull requests.